 Default charges may apply if:

-- you miss or make a late payment
+- you miss or your payment doesn’t reach us on time

 - your payment is returned unpaid.